bachmeil/betterr/docs/index.md

 connect the D and R languages.[^1] There are also some libraries that can be used in cases where efficiency is critical.
-The intended audience is an academic researcher doing the type of data analysis that gets done with R, but who has a preference to write their program in D, whether for speed, static typing, or the nice features of the language.
-Even though the intended audience is academic researchers doing empirical work, it is likely to be of interest to anyone doing statistical analysis, and to some doing scientific and numerical computing in software such as Matlab.[^2]
+The intended audience is an academic researcher doing the type of data analysis that gets done with R or Python, but who has a preference to write their program in D, whether for speed, static typing, or the nice features of the language.
+Even though the intended audience is academic researchers doing empirical work, it is likely to be of interest to anyone doing statistical analysis, and to many others doing scientific and numerical computing in software such as Matlab.[^2]

 The emphasis is on functionality and the speed with which you can write correct code.
-When this conflicts with performance, I've been willing to let my programs run 6% longer.
+When this conflicts with performance, I've been willing to let my programs run for a little bit longer.
 I want to minimize the learning curve as much as possible.
 For instance, one design goal is that you don't need to know anything about memory allocation, memory management, or garbage collection.
 As soon as you introduce those